top of page

 KPBX coverage of their SCA is also repeated via various non-digital translators, which cover parts of OR, WA, MT, ID, and BC, Canada.
 Each stream has a cap of 1400 listeners and serves those who are blind and 50-plus.
 Between the streams, various apps, and coverage of the above FM stations, there is an estimated audience reach of 500,000.
 KPBX is licensed in Spokane Wa.

-CGR NWAIS Radio, CCAIS Radio, Gaule Broadcasting...The names and related titles are trademark-registered and are under the Washington State Department of Licensing.
-The station will be completely owned by my wife(Lisa)when I pass on.
+CGR NWAIS Radio, CCAIS Radio, Gaule Broadcasting, VetNet Radio Broadcasting...The names and related titles are trademark-registered and are under the Washington State Department of Licensing.
+The station will be completely owned by my wife(Lisa)when I pass on and copyrighted.

 Programming comes from over 300 sources, such as ACB Radio, Pacifica Radio, Program Producers, various newspapers and magazines with permission and CGR has no control over the content of the programming and DOES not edit or censor programming, and much of the music/nostalgia is pre-PC and done at a time period when there was none or little PC content such as music, recordings, commercials that were the norm then and language of the past that were or was the norm then.